mwanjoge/curawork-coding-challenge/README.md

 The whole process should not take you longer than 3-5 hours.

+PLEASE NOTE: For us the most important aspect we are looking for in the code challenge is that you respect the guidelines and specifications given in the description.
+This is the only way we can identify whether you are able to follow the structure of our project in the way that we imagine it.

 ## Tech Stack for this challenge 🐘

 - Laravel 9, PHP 8